 The Role of Nutritionists in Pet Food Companies

 Reputable pet food companies employ nutritionists to formulate their recipes.
-Nutritionists evaluate raw ingredients, results of finished product nutritional analysis, and product labeling, so they are essential for the manufacture of safe and nutritious pet foods.
-PhD animal nutritionists also have extensive training in the science of processed food manufacturing and its impact on nutrients.
+Nutritionists evaluate raw ingredients, results of finished product nutritional analysis, and product labeling, so they are essential for manufacturing safe and nutritious pet foods.
+Ph.D. animal nutritionists also have extensive training in the science of processed food manufacturing and its impact on nutrients.

 By employing nutritionists, companies ensure their diets meet AAFCO standards (US) or FEDIAF standards (Europe) for species and life stage.
-That means the diets provide nutrients that are above the minimum requirements to maintain health and function, while not exceeding maximum limits that could cause dietary toxicities.
+That means the diets provide nutrients above the minimum requirements to maintain health and function while not exceeding maximum limits that could cause dietary toxicities.

 Role of Nutritionists for Homemade Diets